stopaimme/GI-GS-official-implementation/README.md

 ## Dataset

-You can find the [Mip-NeRF 360](https://jonbarron.info/mipnerf360/) and [TensoIR-Synthetic](https://zenodo.org/records/7880113#.ZE68FHZBz18) datasets from the link provided by the paper author.
+You can find the [Mip-NeRF 360](https://jonbarron.info/mipnerf360/) and [TensoIR-Synthetic](https://zenodo.org/records/7880113#.ZE68FHZBz18) datasets from the link provided by the paper authors.
 And the authors of TensoIR have provided the environment maps in this [link](https://drive.google.com/file/d/10WLc4zk2idf4xGb6nPL43OXTTHvAXSR3/view).

 ## Running